The TCC Information Center is ready to help you

 Evaluations are generally completed during your first semester at TCC.
 Evaluations are curriculum-specific.
 If you change your major, a new evaluation will be necessary.

 5. See how your credits may transfer.
 Use the Transfer Evaluation System as a guide to see which courses you may be eligible to receive from your previous institutions.

-* An official transcript must be in the sealed, original envelope from the issuing institution, with the appropriate college seal and authentication, and have a print date within the previous year.
+* An official transcript must be in the sealed, original envelope from the issuing institution, with the appropriate college seal and authentication.

 Most new students must take the English and math placement tests before registering for classes.
 These are not admission tests.
 They evaluate your college readiness.